What is the DTI

 The Dulbecco Telethon Institute (DTI) was founded in 1999 after Prof. Renato Dulbecco (Nobel prize Winner 1975, Honorary President of the Telethon Scientific Committee) donated his fee for participating in the San Remo Music Festival to Telethon.

-It is a program of personal awards granted to independent researchers who wish to pursue topics relevant to human genetic diseases, hosted by suitable Italian institutions.
+It is a program of personal awards granted to independent researchers who wish to pursue topics relevant to human genetic diseases, hosted by Italian non-profit research.
 The program was conceived to favor the career of young talented scientists, to infuse new creative energy into the Italian scientific community and to advocate a meritocratic system of selection and control.

-At present, the DTI includes 19 Principal Investigators (PIs) and more than 130 laboratory members.
+At present, the DTI is made up of 10 Principal Investigators (PIs) and more than 60 laboratory members.
 The PIs are recognized leaders in the field of developmental biology, epigenetics, structural or computational biology, mitochondrial, neurodegenerative, neuromuscular and kidney diseases and regenerative medicine applied to genetic diseases.
 As a result, the DTI is a multidisciplinary reservoir of original and state-of-the-art knowledge.